harrislapiroff/chromamine.com/src/posts/origin-of-the-wowee.md

 [codified]: https://callerlab.org/dance-programs/

 At a January Monday Contras dance, I called a dance with a wowee in it and someone there told me the figure came from Larry Jennings.
-A few quick internet searches later and I was able to seemingly confirm this with a PDF of Jennings's book *Give and Take*, which includes a number of dances containing the figure and a note about the name (Jennings uses "W" for _women_, which was the common role term at the time, though most dances I call use _robin_ now.):
+A few quick internet searches later and I was able to seemingly confirm this with a PDF of Jennings's book *Give and Take*, which includes a number of dances containing the figure and a note about the name (Jennings uses "W" for _women_, which was the common role term at the time, though most events I call use _robin_ now.):

 > WOWEE by Larry Jennings
 > Becket formation (ccw prog): S